 Premium — $49.99, on sale for $37.49 — With everything from the previous tiers, this level also includes filing for investment income, capital gains/losses, business filings, a full Schedule C (rather than just the Schedule C-EZ supported by Deluxe) and lots more.

-*When comparing prices, be aware that state filing is only free with the More Zero plan.
+*When comparing prices, be aware that state filing is only free with the Free Online plan.

-Some of the features included in H&R Block’s tax software in 2019 are:
+Some of the features included in H&R Block’s tax software are:

 Ease of use makes TaxAct a clear contender for best online tax service.
 To its credit, it combines the depth of services offered by TurboTax with a discount price point.
 TaxAct professional software reviews regularly compare it favorably to the industry giants, so even if it’s not the best tax software, it’s certainly very close.